Most people don't have a rhythm of work. After all, a rhythm consists of beats and pauses. There's some variety there, otherwise we lose interest.

 Here's what he shared with me:

 That's a lot of useful information in a few paragraphs.
-Let's unpack these lesson:
+Let's unpack these lessons:

 Conclusion